-The primary objective of this Partnership is to create a working relationship that focuses on preventing work-related fatalities, controlling or eliminating serious workplace hazards, and establishing a foundation for the development of an effective safety and health program.
+The primary objective of this Partnership is to create a working relationship that focuses on preventing work-related fatalities, controlling, or eliminating serious workplace hazards, and establishing a foundation for the development of an effective safety and health program.
 The goals employed to achieve these results will include the following:

-GOALS STRATEGIES MEASURES Reduce the total number a) Review the OSHA 300 log data of a) This goal will be measured of injury and illness cases the Partnership participants.
-Review by the number of companies by 10 percent, thereby injury and illness trends and participating in the Partnership, providing a safe and implement effective corrective which reduce their TCIR and healthy work environment action(s).
+GOALS STRATEGIES MEASURES Reduce the total number of 1) Review the OSHA 300 log data of a) This goal will be measured by injury and illness cases by the Partnership participants.
+Review the number of companies 10 percent, thereby injury and illness trends and participating in the Partnership, providing a safe and implement effective corrective which reduce their TCIR and healthy work environment action(s).
 DART rates below the baseline for employees at the for the Partnership.
-Project. b) Calculate the employer's Total Case Incident Rate (TCIR) and Days b) The baseline will be away from work, restricted, or job established by the 2020 BLS transferred (DART) 1 rates.
-Rates for Non-Residential Construction NAICS 2362, c) Compare this data with the which is 1.8 and 1.0. baseline rates for the Partnership.
-Effectively control a) Review the number of employers Measure the number of workplace hazards by that receive comprehensive participants that develop and increasing the number of consultation visits. implement effective safety and construction companies health management systems, as with safety and health b) Review the number of employers a result of participating in the management systems that work with the Partnership to Partnership, compared to the (SHMS). develop and implement (baseline) initial year of the comprehensive safety and health Partnership. management systems.
+Project.
+2) Calculate the employer's Total Case Incident Rate (TCIR) and Days b) The baseline will be away from work, restricted, or job established by the 2020 BLS transferred (DART) rates.
+Rates for Non-Residential Construction NAICS 2362, 3) Compare this data with the baseline which is 1.8 and 1.0. rates for the Partnership.

-1Days Away from work, Restricted, or job Transferred (DART) rate: This includes cases involving days away from work, restricted work activity, and transfers to another job.
+&lt;sup>1Days Away from work, Restricted, or job Transferred (DART) rate: This includes cases involving days away from work, restricted work activity, and transfers to another job.
 It is calculated based on (N / EH) x (200,000) where N is the number of cases involving days away, and/or restricted work activity, and/or job transfer; EH is the total number of hours worked by all employees during the calendar year; and 200,000 is the base number of hours worked for 100 full-time equivalent employees.
 For example: Employees of an establishment including management, temporary, and leased workers worked 645,089 hours at this worksite.
 There were 22 injury and illness cases involving days away and/or restricted work activity and/or job transfer from the OSHA 300 Log (total of column H plus column I).
 The DART rate would be (22 / 645,089) x (200,000) = 6.8.